Plan meals that fit your real week.

 Questions people ask before they try it

-WeekPlate is a meal planner for real weeks.
-It turns your household, schedule, effort level, and budget into a plan, grocery list, and prep notes you could actually follow.
+WeekPlate is a meal planner for the week you actually have.
+It turns your household, schedule, effort level, and budget into a plan, grocery list, and prep notes you could genuinely follow.

 Busy households, couples, solo cooks, and anyone who wants less food friction without turning meals into a project or a rigid nutrition regime.